valerio-pescatori/react-netflix/README.md

 C:\path\to\repo> npm install
 ```

-In order to make GET requests to the TMDB Api you'll need to generate your api key from the [TMDB Api Documentation](tmdb-api).<br>
+In order to make GET requests to the TMDB Api you'll need to generate your api key from the [TMDB Api Documentation][tmdb-api].<br>
 Once you've retrieved your api key you need to paste it in the `.env` file in the root folder.

 You're all set up!
 Simply run: